cnorick/curse-of-strahd-notes/Locations/Death House.md

 	>But she -- she couldn't stand the thought of you.
 That's when she started to become manic.
 The screams from the basement would sometimes wake you up.
 But you were such a good baby.
 I'd rock you right back to sleep.

 	>But the other children.
 I always loved them as well -- not as much as you, of course, Walter.
 But I also pitied them.
 As they lured more and more innocent people into this house, those poor children would spend hours on end locked in their room.
-They said, of course, that it was to protect their innocence, but what's innocence when
+They said, of course, that it was to protect their innocence, but what's innocence when you're in a cage?

+	>Poor baby Walter.
+You were my light in a dark world.

 - After a minute, the spell ends, and the fake baby disappears.
 So does she